keystonejs/keystone/.changeset/tasty-buses-jog.md

 '@keystone-next/keystone': major
 ---

-The names of two-sided many-many relationships now only include the list key and field key for one side of the relationship and one-sided many relationships(which are many-many) no longer have `_many` at the end of them for consistency with two-sided relationships.
-This allows having many-many relationships with long list and field keys without hitting Postgres's 63 character limit.
+The names of one-sided and two-sided, many-many relationships has been shortened.
+Two-sided many-many relationship names contain only the left-hand side names now; and the `_many` suffix has been dropped from one-sided many-many relationships.

+This reduces the probability that you will exceed [PostgreSQL's 63 character limit for identifiers](https://www.postgresql.org/docs/current/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) with typical usage.

+This is a breaking change.

 There are two ways to update:

-1. Enable the `experimental.useLegacyManyRelationNames` option at the root of your config.
+1. Set `experimental.useLegacyManyRelationNames: true` at the root of your config.
 This will make Keystone revert to the old relation names.
-This option will be removed in a future release.
+This feature will be removed in a future release.
-2. Apply a migration to rename your many relation tables
+2. Or, rename your many relation tables using a migration (see below)

-Given a schema like this:
+For example, given a schema like this:

 ```ts
 Post: list({